calebltharp7/PlumblineTrading-Suite/README.md

 Code style follows standard conventions for each language.
 New statistical methods require references to peer-reviewed sources or recognized practitioner texts.

 ---
+## Trademarks

+NinjaTrader is a trademark of NinjaTrader, LLC.
+Topstep, Apex Trader Funding, and LucidFlex are trademarks of their respective owners.
+This project is not affiliated with, endorsed by, or sponsored by any of them.
+References to these firms appear only as examples of rule sets that retail traders commonly face.
+---

 ## License